Smyrna High School's Counseling Newsletter

 Please follow this link for more information: http://www.tennesseescholars.org/

 Make sure that you are checking INOW Home Portal and keeping up with your student’s grades.
 If you have any questions about the grades, you can email your student’s teachers.
-If you have not received your login information, please visit the counseling webpage and click the ''Appointments and Sign-ups" tab located on the right side of the page.
-On the Appointments and Sign-Ups page, you will see a link for Inow Access Request.
+If you have not received your login information, please visit the counseling webpage and click the ''INOW" tab located on the far right of the heading bar.
+There, you will see a button to request log-on information.

 Parent/teacher conferences are offered every Wednesday at 3:45.
 Parents can request to meet your child's teachers.
 Conferences must be scheduled by the Tuesday morning prior to your planned Wednesday meeting.